unkoder-dev/of-xtractor/tutorial.md

 * **Section 8:**  When you hit the search button (magnifier glass), the content that meets the search criteria will be displayed in this table

 <a href="#top">Back to top</a>

+---
-<div id="layout"></div>
+<div id="posts"></div>
 ## 2.1 Posts tab

-While being in the posts tab you will be able to retrieve the selected creator's posts that contain multimedia.
+While being in the posts tab, you will be able to retrieve the selected creator's posts that contain multimedia.

 <div class="alert-box-warning">
           <h4>Important!</h4>